Mojo Links

 Five-phase negative SEO response workflow

-Phase 1: Confirm the Attack Signature
+Phase 1: Confirm The Attack Signature

 Run the three detection signatures above.
 Two of three indicate likely attack; all three indicate confirmed attack.
 Single signatures are often false alarms (organic anchor concentration from a major brand mention spree, or a competitor's legitimate campaign you misidentified).

-Phase 2: Document the Timeline
+Phase 2: Document The Timeline

 Establish when the attack started, which pages are targeted, what the baseline metrics looked like 30 days before the attack.
 Documentation matters for any future reconsideration request and for client communication during the recovery window.